-Mind-body science is any research evaluating the benefits of a mind-body practice, such as yoga therapy, acupuncture, mindfulness-based stress reduction, meditation, chiropractic, homeopathy, and tai chi, for a variety of behavioral and health outcomes.
+Mind-body science (also known as Integrative Health) is any research evaluating the benefits of a mind-body practice, such as yoga therapy, acupuncture, mindfulness-based stress reduction, meditation, chiropractic, homeopathy, and tai chi, for a variety of behavioral and health outcomes.

 The Science Sutras makes it simple by offering the skill-set required to become informed consumers of scientific evidence through easily accessible webinars and other learning opportunities!